 (Jeremiah 1:7-8 NIV)

-Jeremiah was called and set apart by God, but didn’t intend to leave Jeremiah there.
-No. God needed Jeremiah to by His physical representation down here, while God would continue to do the heavy lifting.
+Jeremiah was called and set apart by God, but He didn’t intend to leave Jeremiah there.
+No. God needed Jeremiah to be His physical representation on earth, while God would continue to do the heavy lifting from above.

 Your calling from God means He’s inviting you to co-labor with Him in the business He designed you correctly to start.
 Notice that He’s called us to PARTNERSHIP with Him, not for you to do it alone.

-Imperfect as you are, you’re still to do God’s will in your marketplace.
+Imperfect as you are, you are designed to do God’s will in your marketplace.
 You’re invited to partner with God to bring products and services He needs in our industries.
 Imagine that you were born with an instruction manual that said: “I created this entrepreneur of mine to (fill in the blank).”

 That being said, God knows your shortcomings and has already brought about the people and resources to make up for it.

 So what’s on your list of excuses for not pursuing your calling?

 The business God created us to start isn’t about our abilities as entrepreneurs, but God’s ability.
 When God appoints us to start a certain business or to launch a specific marketing campaign, He also empowers us to run it all.

 God is faithful and will provide us Godpreneurs all that we need.
 He will work through us—weaknesses and all.
 It’s our weaknesses in business that help us to see God working in our businesses.